alicolville/Weight-Tracker/readme.txt

 == Changelog ==

+= 5.2.8 =

+//todo: compress entry form js

+* Bug fix: Ensured the string "photo" can be translated on [wlt] shortcode.

 = 5.2.7 =

 * Improvement: Added 7 day trial button
-* Bug fix: Ensured the field "This field is required." can be translated.
+* Bug fix: Ensured the string "This field is required." can be translated.
 * Bug fix: Fixed issue with empty "dob" field when using [wlt-if] shortcode.

 = 5.2.6 =